KingPVP18/Factions/README.md

 Factions plugin for PocketMine-MP Servers.

 Law Things:
-This software is under LGPL Licence.
+This software is under GNU GPL Licence.
 Do not distribute it without permission.
 No comercial use of this software.
 If you disobey the rules above, you may recieve a law suit.